 Part 3 – Current Major Department and New Department signatures are not currently required

 Email the form to the new department chair.
-A list of department chairs is available here.
+A list of department chairs is available online.

 The new department chair will forward the form to Enrollment Services to process the change of major.

 Not sure your change of major was processed?
-Watch this video on how to check your current declared major.
+Watch the How to Check Change of Major Video on YouTube to learn how to check your current declared major.

 Students must declare a major once they have accumulated 60 units of credit.
 Students who transfer from other institutions with 60 units or more must declare by the beginning of their second semester on campus.
 Students who do not declare a major by the time specified will be prevented from registering via a hold until such time a major is declared.